mikelval82/MULTI_GEERT/README.md

 **Real-Time Parallel EEG data processing**:
   - The application supports real-time processing of EEG data from multiple devices in parallel.

-## Monitor Features
-- **User Interface Elements**:
-  - Text Inputs for setting filter order and window size.
-  - Combo Boxes for selecting frequency range, filtering method, and channels.
-  - Radio Buttons for toggling between different modes (e.g., spectrogram mode).
-  - Buttons for adding markers and quitting the application.
-  - Sliders for adjusting the scale and space of the EEG display.
-  - Scroll Bars for vertical scrolling of the EEG display.

-- **Data Handling**:
-  - Streaming and recording of EEG data.
-  - Buffer management for storing EEG data.
-  - File operations for creating, appending, and closing files.
-  - Annotations and markers for EEG data.

-- **Visualization**:
-  - Timer-based visualization for periodic updates of EEG and frequency monitors.
-  - Spectrogram and frequency monitoring.

-- **Event Handling**:
-  - Signal connections for updating parameters, adding markers, and handling file operations.
-  - Custom event handlers for annotations and file saving.

-- **Mode Selection**:
-  - Spectrogram mode for different visualization modes.

-- **File Dialogs**:
-  - Save and open file dialogs.

 ## Installation
 To install the required dependencies, run:
 ```bash